 Advantages

-- Facilitate ventilation without protruding outside, perfect in strong winds.
+- Simplify ventilation without protruding outside, perfect in strong winds.

 - Versatile solutions for mixed use between regular travel and camping getaways.